 You won't get the same from regular blueberries that have traveled many miles to sit in the produce section at your grocery store before you buy them.

-Now, let’s look at a highly nutrient-dense smoothie recipe I created that are made with these tiny blueberries to start your day off right!
+Let's look at this highly nutrient-dense smoothie recipe I created that's made with these tiny blueberries to start your day off right.

 I added my usual smoothie favorites that are nutrient-dense and provide everything you need to keep you satisfied and full and energized all morning long.